 It was in 1870 that the Fifth Marquis began transforming acres of bare rock and scrub into the luxuriant woodland garden we see today.
 In it he planted specimens of the many plants he brought back with him from his time as Viceroy of India and Governor of Canada, along with a large number of tree ferns (Dicksonia antarctica) from Tasmania and South East Australia.

-There is currently (2010) no web site.
-For opening hours see the Ireland Guide site listed below.
+For opening hours, admission prices, ect. please see the official site listed below.
 Only the gardens are open; there is no access to the house.

-Tea and Coffee are usually available from the cottage near the car park.
+Tea, coffee, lunches and home-made cakes are available from the cottage near the car park.